genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 GET /api/v1/transformations/images
 ```

 Confirm that the `hdf5-cells` image is available.
-Note the version you want to use (typically `"latest"`, or a specific release tag for reproducibility).
+Note the version you want to use: typically `"latest"`, or a specific release tag for reproducibility.

 ### Step 3: Submit a dry-run job